Tavisco/Palmkedex/README.md

 Install only **one sprite pack, and one icon pack** based on your device's screen resolution and color depth.

-The main aspects that will determine which pack to install is screen resolution and color density.
+The main aspects that will determine which pack to install are screen resolution and color density.
 There are three resolutions:
 - Low Resolution - lres (160x160)
 - Medium Resolution - mres (240x240/240x320)
 - High Resolution - hres (320x320/320x480)